Different Ways to Eat in English

 To nosh means to eat a smaller meal.

-- We took a portion of fries to nosh on before the dinner was ready.
+- We took a portion of fries to nosh on while we waited for dinner to be ready.

 - Make sure to nosh on something before you leave for work.